jakeheis/SwiftCLI/README.md

 }
 ```

-A related option type is `CounterFlag`, which counts the nubmer of times the user passes the same flag.
+A related option type is `@CounterFlag`, which counts the nubmer of times the user passes the same flag. `@CounterFlag` can only wrap properties of type `Int`.
 For example, with a flag declaration like:

 ```swift
 class GreetCommand: Command {